adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 <details style="margin-bottom: 20px;">
 <summary>Solution</summary>

 To recognize that a process in Nature computes a function not computable by a Turing machine, one would need to demonstrate that no Turing machine can reproduce the same input-output behavior.
 This typically involves proving that the function the process computes is non-computable.
 According to Minsky (Chapter 5), *“any procedure which can be precisely described can be programmed to be performed by a computer"*.
 Therefore, if a physical process yields results that cannot be captured by any precisely describable algorithm, it would suggest that the process computes a non-Turing-computable function.
-However, recognizing such a process in practice would be extraordinarily difficult, as it would require ruling out all possible Turing machine simulations.

 </details>